lallyx/lallyx.github.io/README.md

 ## UI - Why Materialize
 I chose materialize.css for the following reasons:
 - I already knew how to implement the barebones of it because I had used it in on a personal project (attached to my application form);
-- It's easy and flexible enough.
+- It's simple and flexible.
 It allowed me to setup relatively fast a fully responsive page without a lot of tweaking.
   However, you will notice in the code's comments that I needed to do some adjustments.
 - It requires very few 3rd parties inclusions, allowing me to keep the project as slim and fast as possible.
-- It has built in material design, which I find simple and straightforward.
+- It has built in material design styles and icons.

 ## The menu - Why has it been copy-pasted on all the pages
 I had initially thought of creating a separate menu file and include with a php-->include().
 However, having moved to a "full client-side" development, I've had to try with the Jquery approach, which didn't fulfill my speed expectations, rendering the page with a bit of delay which I found unacceptable.
 I therefore moved to every single page to make it load straightaway.

 ## The sections
 The index(home), is the core of the challenge task.